about

 repro tlc

 Repro TLC (formerly Midwest Access Project) fills gaps nationwide in clinical training and education while mobilizing our network to advocate for more just and equitable sexual and reproductive care.
-We’ve spent the past 20 years expanding access to care by training abortion providers, especially in the Midwest.
+We’ve spent the past 20 years expanding access to care by connecting providers to sexual and reproductive health training especially in the Midwest.

 Repro TLC is filling critical gaps and fighting for reproductive freedom across the country.
 The acronym TLC stands for more than ‘tender loving care.’
 It’s about Training, Liberation, and Community, and more — all grounded in Trust, Love, and Collaboration.
 As the organization expands, the meaning of TLC continues to grow to reflect the needs of those we serve.